torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

 - DON'T redefine common properties.
 Just reference the definition and define constraints specific to the device.

+- DON'T add properties to avoid a specific compatible.
+DON'T add properties if they are implied by (deducible from) the compatible.

 - DO use common property unit suffixes for properties with scientific units.
   Recommended suffixes are listed at https://github.com/devicetree-org/dt-schema/blob/main/dtschema/schemas/property-units.yaml

 - DO define properties in terms of constraints.
 How many entries?
 What are possible values?
 What is the order?
+All these constraints represent the ABI as well.

+- DON'T make changes that break the ABI without explicit and detailed rationale for why the changes have to be made and their impact.
+ABI impact goes beyond the Linux kernel, because it also covers other open-source upstream projects.

 Typical cases and caveats
 =========================